Tech500/E220-Remote-Switch/README.md

 Thank you Renzo Mischianti for your LoRa E220 Library (xReef), E220 Ebyte E220 articles, Lorah Ebyte module Community support, and the Ebyte E220 Support page.

-Wolfgsmg Ewald thank you; learned much from your article "Using LoRa with the EByte E220, E22 and E32 series".
+Wolfgang Ewald thank you; learned much from your article "Using LoRa with the EByte E220, E22 and E32 series".
 Thanks for sharing your hands on experiences.